 What Is Full Grain Leather?

 This brings us to the highest grade of leather available, full grain leather.
 Full grain leather uses the entire hide with all the grain.
 It is used on the highest-end products that are designed to last decades or more.
-It retains all of its natural strength and durability because it is minimally processed.
 It is also the most expensive of leathers to use.

-Often full grain leather will have marks, brands, and imperfections.
+Full grain leather will have marks, brands, and imperfections.
 This leather is durable, though, it will age with time.
-It does not wear out, it wears in.
+These leathers develop the "Old World" patina look and feel.
+They do not wear out, they wear in.

 While it is more expensive to use and work with, it will pay rich dividends to the you because it will last a very long time, even the rest of your life with proper care.